Editorial guide

 Why the chasing-arrows symbol is misleading

 The triangle was designed to be a sorting code for recyclers, not a label for consumers.
 But it visually matches the standard "recyclable" symbol (the Mobius loop) closely enough that residents have read it as a recyclability claim for 35+ years.
-Plastic manufacturers know this — the triangle stays on every container, regardless of whether the plastic is actually being recycled in your city.
+Plastic manufacturers know this.
+The triangle stays on every container, regardless of whether the plastic is actually being recycled in your city.

 What's actually recycled in most U.S. cities